shaananc/aiproject_tester/README.md

 A series of game boards to test have been provided in tests/ with results in numerical order in test/out.txt

 They have as of yet, not been verified by anyone else but I encourage you to run your code on them and provide feedback/update test cases.
-### WARNING: I have not yet tested my counting code properly so most results for compound jumps are off.
-This is intended as a collaborative effort.

 Update 12:12AM Wed 21 Aug - Replaced All Test Boards